 Dr. Bronner’s baby unscented castile soap is the most versatile for all applications, but you can try their scented versions for a little extra repelling power in the garden.

-That, plus plain old tap water, is all you need for homemade insecticidal soap.
 It should be noted that hard water can reduce the effectiveness of the soap, so if your water is high in calcium, magnesium, or iron, use distilled or bottled water for the solution.

 Makes 1 gallon of a 1% soap solution

 Fill a gallon-size spray container (I use this one with great results) with water, then add the soap and oil.
 Mix or shake the container thoroughly before using.

 The oil helps the solution stick around longer after being sprayed.
 Since the oil can go rancid, I mix up a fresh batch of this insecticidal soap every time I need it.
 If you want to keep some on hand at all times, omit the oil.

 To scale the recipe for smaller applications, use 2 teaspoons pure-castile liquid soap for every 1 quart water.
 (This spray container works well when you have fewer or smaller plants.)